 What is a Stroke?

-A stroke is to the brain, what a heart attack is to the heart.
-Stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot (ischemic) or bursts (hemorrhagic).
+A stroke is to the brain what a heart attack is to the heart.
+During a stroke, a blood vessel carrying oxygen and nutrients to the brain is either blocked by a clot (ischemic) or bursts (hemorrhagic).

-Stroke Risk AssessmentAnybody can have a stroke, but certain factors place you at higher risk.
+Anybody can have a stroke, but certain factors place you at higher risk.
 Some factors that increase your risk of stroke cannot be changed.
 The good news, however, is that many risk factors are linked to lifestyle and are, therefore, under your control.
-Are you at risk?
-Review Your Stroke Risk Factors

 CHI Health Primary Stroke Centers